zicaiw625/profit-pulse/README.md

 ## Caching and scale-out

-- The default cache backend is in-process for simplicity.
-Set both `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` to enable a shared Upstash Redis cache accessed via HTTPS, which keeps memoized FX rates and dashboard aggregates coherent across instances.
+- The cache backend is in-process for simplicity.
+If you deploy multiple instances and need shared memoization, plug a centralized cache into `app/services/cache.server.js`.
 - When no external backend is configured, memoized functions remain safe to call—they simply recompute results per instance.

 ## Contributing